F5Networks/marathon-bigip-ctlr/docs/README.rst

 Usage Example
 -------------

-``F5-marathon-bigip-controller`` configures objects on the BIG-IP in response to Marathon Applications and Tasks.
+The F5 Marathon BIG-IP Controller configures objects on the BIG-IP in response to Marathon Applications and Tasks.
 For our example App -- `sample-marathon-application.json <./_static/config_examples/sample-marathon-application.json>`_ -- running the command below on the Mesos master creates objects  in the ``/mesos`` partition on the BIG-IP.

 ::